 Portfolio Rebalancing: What?
 Why?
 When?

 Have you ever received a Raymond James trade confirmation (or several), and quietly wondered what it was for?
 It was probably the result of an action I took on your behalf.
-My name is Jessie Stirling, and I am an Investment Analyst and Wealth Advisor here at Stephens Wealth Management Group.
+My name is Jessie Schlanderer, and I am an Investment Analyst and Wealth Advisor here at Stephens Wealth Management Group.
 In addition to serving on our Investment Committee and advising clients, I am also the primary Portfolio Implementation Manager for the team—that is, the person in charge of trading your accounts once we have analyzed them.
-As we gear up for summer, I will be rebalancing your portfolios to make sure that they are still on target with your investment goals.
-Before you receive your influx of trade confirmations, we want to provide you with a little insight into what goes on behind the scenes, as well as a few key reasons why rebalancing is so important.

 Pension & Buy-Outs – Critical Considerations